 This procedure is minimally invasive and typically takes less than an hour, Johns Hopkins Medicine reports.
 After covering the affected area with an antiseptic, the physician administers a local anesthetic to minimize any discomfort.

 Once a needle is in place within the vein, the vascular specialist inserts a laser probe through it.
 Ultrasound imaging helps make sure that the positioning is accurate.
-Heat from each firing of the laser shrinks the vein until it can no longer transport blood.
+The heat from each firing of the laser shrinks the vein until it can no longer transport blood.
 Neighboring healthy vessels assume the workload of the vein treated.

 Vein clinic staff members encourage patients to get up and walk soon after the procedure.
 Mild bruising and a feeling of tightness are common.
 Patients are usually able to go back to work the same day and resume their normal activities except for strenuous exertion.